 9. SUPPORT FEMALE COUNTRY ARTISTS

 We’re a bit guilty here.
-With UK radio station Chris Country playing such a mix of artists (and with us still playing our 90s country albums) we started last year a little unaware of just how significant the country music gender imbalance is.
+With UK radio station Chris Country playing such a mix of artists (and with us still playing our 90s country albums) we were a little unaware of just how significant the country music gender imbalance is.
 Thanks to social media warriors like @bellesandgals we can plead ignorance no more.
 Having grown up with such a powerhouse of female artists we want to help support the next wave of Tricias, Rebas, Martinas.
 Step one, don’t just stream but buy the albums of female artists we like.
 You can buy a few of our favourite albums here.

 10. BE A LITTLE MORE HOLY WATER THAN BURNING MAN